 It has a 4.7” build area.
 This isn’t huge, but it’s still large enough to create models or little things for around the home.
 With a printing speed of 55mm/s, it’s slightly faster than others in this price range.
 Need a bracket for that cupboard door?
 No problem, just wait a few hours.

-With its WiFi capability, MicroSD slot, and simple, intuitive interface, this product offers far more than you might expect.
-Plus, its low price makes it an absolute bargain.
+With its WiFi capability, MicroSD slot, and simple, intuitive interface, this product offers far more than you expect.
+Also, its price makes it an absolute bargain.

 Next, let’s take a look at the New Matter MOD-t.
 This is a futuristic looking printer that comes with lifetime tech support and wireless printing functionality.